-Pulmonary hypertension is diagnosed based on your signs and symptoms, as well as your medical history, family history, and test results.
+Pulmonary hypertension is diagnosed based on your signs and symptoms, as well as your medical history, family history and test results.
 Your doctor will listen to your heart and lungs using a stethoscope and examine your legs and ankles for signs of swelling.

 Your doctor may also perform tests to diagnose pulmonary hypertension:

-- CT scan: involves taking a series of X-ray images from different angles and combining them to create images showing cross-sections of the scanned area.
+This test involves taking a series of X-ray images from different angles and combining them to create images showing cross-sections of the scanned area.
 These scans can be visually inspected for signs of pulmonary hypertension.

-- Electrocardiogram (EKG): records the electrical activity in the heart.
+An electrocardiogram records the electrical activity in the heart.
 This can show if the heart’s rhythm is irregular.
 An EKG can also help doctors to determine if the right ventricle is enlarged or stressed.

-- Right heart catheterization: uses a thin tube, called a catheter, to measure the pressure in the pulmonary arteries.
-The catheter is inserted into a blood vessel in the groin or neck and then threaded into the right side of the heart and pulmonary arteries.
+Right heart catheterization uses a thin tube called a catheter to measure the pressure in the pulmonary arteries.
+The catheter is inserted into a blood vessel in the groin or neck, and then threaded into the right side of the heart and pulmonary arteries.
 In addition to measuring blood pressure, using the catheter, your doctor can find leaks between the left and right side of the heart.

 - The other test is the cardiopulmonary exercise test, which measures how well your heart and lungs function while you walk on a treadmill or pedal a stationary bicycle.